relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/01 - Introduction to Cisco DevNet Associate Certification/main.md

 Each level of accreditation has multiple certifications and exams that pertain to that specific level.
 In addition to the five tiers of the pyramid, there are also specialist certifications that candidates can achieve in specific technologies to showcase their knowledge and base level of understanding.

 Now with the new CCNA, a candidate need pass only a single exam to become CCNA certified.
-An additional certification that wtas removed was the CCENT.
-Now that the CCNA is a broader exam and covers many introductory-level topics, the CCENT topics have been absorded into the new CCNA.
+An additional certification that was removed was the CCENT.
+Now that the CCNA is a broader exam and covers many introductory-level topics, the CCENT topics have been absorbed into the new CCNA.

 The CCNP has changed significantly as well.
 Previously, for example, the CCNP Routing and Switching exam consisted of three exams:
 -   300-101 ROUTE